tam17aki/music-esprit-python/README.md

     - `base.py`: Defines `IterativeAnalyzerBase`, an intermediate abstract class that provides the common signal cancellation framework used by RELAX and CFH.
     - `relax.py`: Implements `RelaxAnalyzer` (inheriting from `IterativeAnalyzerBase`), which uses a high-density zero-padded FFT search to find signal components.
     - `cfh.py`: Implements `CfhAnalyzer` (inheriting from `IterativeAnalyzerBase`), which uses a fast, closed-form DFT interpolation method (Candan or HAQSE) to find components.
+    - `nomp.py`: Implements `NompAnalyzer`, a more advanced iterative method featuring Newton-based refinements and a cyclic feedback loop.
 - **`mixins/`**: A package for providing optional enhancements to the analyzer classes through multiple inheritance.
   - `covariance.py`: Contains the `ForwardBackwardMixin` to add Forward-Backward averaging capability.
 - **`utils/`**: A package for reusable helper modules and data structures that are decoupled from the specific analyzer implementations.